-For Sheppard, problem solving for the hospitality world comes naturally, shaped by a lifelong love of travel.
+For Sheppard, problem-solving for the hospitality world comes naturally, shaped by a lifelong love of travel.
 One of his most powerful memories comes from a family tradition of visiting the island of Maui over the holidays with all of his aunts, uncles and cousins in tow.
-On their very first visit, a hurricane hit on New Year’s Eve, and the family spent the evening as the rain pounded the roof playing games by candlelight.
+On their first visit, a hurricane hit New Year’s Eve, and the family spent the evening as the rain pounded the roof playing games by candlelight.

 To this day, he and his family visit Maui every other year, and travel remains a core part of his identity—lowering stress, increasing his overall health, and creating meaningful relationships and opportunities for adventure and allowing for quality time with family and friends.